shary998/shary998/README.md

 ### Hi there 👋

-A passionate Android developer from Pakistan
+I'm a passionate Android developer from Pakistan

 🌱 I’m currently working on Smart Watches Integration.